mathewa6/CircleBlur/README.md

 ```

+Alternatively, simply drop a UIView into a storyboard VC and set it's class in the Identity inspector to CNBlurredAbbreviatedLabel.

 ## Bug ##

 Setting property labelRadiusFactor which is the the base View's layer.cornerRadius property to 2.0, which calculates the bounds.size.width/2.0, causes UIBlurEffect to not function properly.
 Why?